djdt/pewlib/README.md

 ## Documentation

-Documenations is available at <https://djdt.github.io/pewlib>.
+Documenation is available at <https://djdt.github.io/pewlib>.